-- If You Kill Him, You Will Be Just Like Him: Ezri is faced with this once she comes face to face with the killer.
+- If You Kill Him, You Will Be Just Like Him: Ezri is faced with this once she comes face-to-face with the killer.
+She chooses not to.

 - Improbable Weapon User: The killer seems to be using a transporter-assisted sniper rifle, which is like someone today putting a silencer on a musket.

-- Parting Words Regret: When Lieutenant Ilario asked to join Bashir and O'Brien in the Alamo program, they told him he couldn't.
-After he was found dead, they regretted not letting him play with them.
+- Parting Words Regret: When Lieutenant Ilario asks to join Bashir and O'Brien in the Alamo program, they tell him he can't.
+After he's found dead, they regret not letting him play with them.

 - Sniper Duel: The episode culminates with one between Ezri and the murderer.